 For some tire sizes you may not even need to install a lift kit.
 In fact, choosing to stay close to the stock tire option will help you retain most of your Subaru’s wheel horsepower.
 Sizing up TOO much can add a lot of unsprung weight and make your car feel gutless on the trails.

-Unlike traditional 4×4 platforms, newer Subarus do not have a dual range transmission, or the ability to easily re-gear for larger tires.
+Unlike traditional 4×4 platforms, Subarus do not have low gears like Jeeps or 4Runners, or the ability to easily re-gear for larger tires.
 While we can upsize a bit, putting an oversized tire on Subarus that’s too big can make the car almost no fun and even cause drivetrain issues like transmission overheating.

 We do recommend sizing down wheels as much as possible though.
 I purchased my Forester with 17 inch wheels on it.
 The first thing I did was size down to a 15 inch wheel to allow for much beefier tires.
 In fact, you can get more sidewall without even increasing overall diameter.
 If you want to get a more capable tire without trimming your fenders or adding a lift kit, simply sizing down wheels and upsizing tire sidewall can be super helpful for your build.